tomwojcik/django-cloudflare/docs/source/settings.rst

 Default: ``cf_country``

-Allows you to define the attribute name that will allow you to access the previous value on the request object.
+Allows you to define the attribute name that will allow you to access the ``Cf-Ipcountry`` header value from the request object.

 Example::